First Battle of Donetsk Airport: Casualties

 Mayor of Donetsk Oleksandr Lukyanchenko said the death toll in the clashes stood at forty, almost all of them separatist insurgents, as well as two civilians.
 The city morgue reported a death toll of thirty-three insurgents and two civilians.
 Forty-three insurgents were wounded.
 DPR leaders Alexander Borodai and Denis Pushilin put the death toll at 100, with half being insurgents and the other half being civilians.
 This number was considered inflated by the Ukrainian government, and an attempt to lure Russia to intervene in the Donbas.
 Ukrainian officials reported no losses.
 15–35 of the insurgents were reportedly killed in a single incident when two lorries carrying wounded fighters away from the airport were ambushed in a friendly-fire incident by the Vostok Battalion, which confused them for Ukrainian forces (separatist "prime minister" Aleksander Boroday announced that they had been ambushed by Ukrainian ground forces and hit by airstrikes).
 Thirty-four of the dead insurgents were Russian nationals and Donetsk insurgents claimed the bodies were returned to Russia.
 It was later revealed the bodies were returned covertly to hide the fact that they were Russian, eventually ending up in a Rostov-on-Don morgue in the Russian Federation.

 Among the dead on the pro-Russian side were former Russian Airborne Troops of the 45th regiment special forces, Soviet–Afghan War veterans, and world kick-boxing champion Nikolai Leonov who was a native of Dnipropetrovsk.

 Chechen involvement

-It was claimed and later verified kadyrovtsy came to Donetsk to fight alongside the insurgents.
-Although Kadyrov denied that he sent Chechens to Donetsk, one Chechen fighter claimed that Kadyrov had given them an order to go to Ukraine.
+It was claimed and later verified that Kadyrovtsy came to Donetsk to fight alongside the insurgents.
+Although Ramzan Kadyrov denied that he sent Chechens to Donetsk, one Chechen fighter claimed that Kadyrov had given them an order to go to Ukraine.